-- 5.1 This policy and procedure applies to all St Mary's Catholic First School employees except for non- teaching staff in their probation period. - Please refer to the probation policy and procedure for guidance on managing 5.2 staff during their probation and the attendance management toolkit for model letters. - 5.3 This policy and procedure will be applied taking into account all of the available information.
+- 5.1 This policy and procedure applies to all <Insert school name here> employees except for non- teaching staff in their probation period. - 5.2 Please refer to the probation policy and procedure for guidance on managing staff during their probation and the attendance management toolkit for model letters. - 5.3 This policy and procedure will be applied taking into account all of the available information.